-Ultrasonic inspection is widely used to obtain information on the condition of pressure equipment before entering service and while in-service.
-The objective is to identify and, if possible, to size any degradation or defects that have the potential to threaten the integrity of the equipment.
-There is an increasing emphasis on quantifying the performance of inspections carried out – for instance, can the inspection actually find the defects of concern and with what level of reliability?
-This has typically been addressed in the past by validation trials on test pieces with built-in defects.
+Ultrasonic inspection is widely used in the oil and gas, nuclear and energy sectors to determine the condition of equipment.
+In general, the objective is to identify and, if possible, quantify any degradation or defects that have the potential to threaten the integrity of the equipment.
+There is also an increasing emphasis on determining the performance of an inspection campaign.
+In the past, this has typically been addressed by validation trials on test pieces with built-in defects.
 However, the costs of such an approach are normally high and lengthy timescales can be involved.
-Ultrasonic modelling is an attractive alternative that allows rapid and accurate assessment of the performance of an inspection.
-It also facilitates optimisation of the approach to inspection through the evaluation of different options with respect to probe placement, travel paths, frequencies, angles etc.
+Ultrasonic modelling is an attractive alternative to validation trails that allows rapid and accurate assessment of the performance of an inspection.
+It also facilitates optimization of the approach to inspection through the evaluation of different parameters.